 4. Shiny Eyes

-Keep your own eyes open for other pairs.
+Keep your own eyes open for other pairs of eyes on the road!
 You can often spot animals in or near the road when your lights hit their eyes.
 If you see the telltale sign of shiny spots near the roadway, slow down immediately.
 If you wait to hit the brakes until you get closer, you could very well cause an accident.
 When you do drive upon a large animal in the roadway, try to brake slowly and stay the course.
-Swerving is n ever a good idea.
+Swerving is never a good idea.

 5. Focus Elsewhere